10 Teaching strategies: How to improve students’ reading skills

 Teach reading skills with Nearpod

-These are just 10 strategies to help support reading proficiency— a pursuit that needs to be done early and often with children.
+These instructional strategies will help support reading proficiency— a pursuit that needs to be done early and often with children.
 Consider the ways you can approach oral language and reading development each and every day in your classroom when teaching kids.
 What are the tricks and tips that you have found to be effective in your classroom over the years?
 And then seek out ways to learn from others.
 Which strategies exemplified by others, would you like to try?